Lee Si-hyeong

-Lee Si-hyeong (born December 15, 2000) is a South Korean figure skater.
+Lee Si-hyeong (born December 15, 2000) is South Korean retired figure skater.
 He is the 2022 CS Nebelhorn Trophy silver medalist, and a seven-time South Korean national medalist.
 He represented his country at the 2022 Winter Olympics.

 Personal life

 Lee was born on December 15, 2000, in Seoul, South Korea and has a twin sister.

 Lee's parents divorced in 2011, leaving his mother, Seung-hee, as the sole provider for him and his sister.
 She moved Lee, his sister, and grandmother to Namyangju, Gyeonggi Province so that Lee could pursue his figure skating career.
 The family initially lived in a tiny single-room gosiwon.
 Seung-hee would work twelve hours per day at a gimbap store to support the family and pay for Lee's skating.

 In 2016, Lee's mother tore her rotator cuff ligament from rolling gimbap too hard, making her unable to work.
 Additionally, she to undergo three surgeries after being diagnosed with thyroid and cervical cancer.
 As a result, Lee was unable to pay for his training and forced to temporarily stop.
 After a month of not training, skating fans raised money so that Lee could continue skating.
 Eventually, The Green Umbrella Children's Foundation learned of Lee's situation and agreed to pay for his training fees.

 Lee credits his mother as being the main reason for him being able to achieve results throughout his skating career, saying, "My mother endured constant pain and worked.
 In the end, it wasn't until she lost the use of her arm that she underwent surgery, and I made a promise then.
 I said, 'My mother went this far, but I must succeed'.
 The person who made me who I am today and my role model is my mother.
 I love my mom."

 Lee is a devout Protestant and currently attends Korea University, where he studies sports science.

 His figure skating idols are Yuna Kim and Joshua Farris.